Pieter-Steph du Toit

 Pieter Stephanus du Toit (born 20 August 1992) is a South African professional rugby union player who plays as a lock or flanker for the South Africa and in Japan Rugby League One.
 A two-time recipient of the World Rugby Men's 15s Player of the Year award (2019 and 2024), he is regarded as one of the outstanding players of his generation.
 Du Toit was a key member of the Springboks' 2019 Rugby World Cup and 2023 World Cup-winning squads and was named man of the match in the 2023 final against New Zealand.
-Renowned for his stamina, defensive work rate, and tackling dominance, he is widely considered among the greatest players to have represented South Africa.
+Renowned for his stamina, defensive work rate, and tackling dominance, he is widely considered among the greatest players of all time.

 Early life

 Du Toit was born in Cape Town to Pieter and Annelene du Toit.
 He grew up in the Riebeek Valley, where his family farmed on the historic Kloovenburg estate in Riebeek Kasteel.
 He attended Laerskool Riebeek Kasteel before moving to Hoërskool Swartland, where he played mostly as a second-row forward.

 Du Toit is the latest in a long line of Pieter Stephanus du Toits, continuing a family naming tradition dating back to the 1820s.
 His grandfather, Pieter Stephanus du Toit, represented South Africa as a prop, earning 14 Test caps between 1958 and 1962 after debuting against France.

 He is one of four brothers – Johan, Anton and Daniel.
 Johan du Toit became a professional rugby player, while Anton du Toit represented in the Varsity Cup competition.